About the South West Native Title Settlement

-The South West Native Title Settlement (the Settlement) is the most comprehensive native title agreement proposed in Australian history, comprising the full and final resolution of all native title claims in the South West of Western Australia, in exchange for a package of benefits.
+The South West Native Title Settlement (the Settlement) is the most comprehensive native title agreement proposed in Australian history, comprising the full and final resolution of all native title claims in the South West of Western Australia, in exchange for a range of benefits.
 The historic agreement involves around 30,000 Noongar people and covers approximately 200,000 square kilometres.
 The Settlement represents a significant investment in both the Noongar community and the shared future of the Western Australian community as a whole.

-The Noongar Claim Groups are:
+The Noongar Native Title Agreement Groups are:

 Yued (Jurien, Moora, Lancelin, Gingin)

-Gnaala Karla Boodja (Mandurah, Bunbury, Donnybrook)
+Gnaala Karla Booja (Mandurah, Bunbury, Donnybrook)

 South West Boojarah (Busselton, Dunsborough, Margaret River, Pemberton, Nannup)

-Wagyl Kaip (Katanning, Gnowangerup, Albany)
+Wagyl Kaip and Southern Noongar (Katanning, Gnowangerup, Albany)